michael1visser/game-of-war/README.md

 Game of war is a program designed to simulate the card game War with two computer players.
 The program creates and distributes a deck of cards, after which the two computer players play rounds of the game.

-For a round, each player reveals the next card in their hand.
+For a round, each player reveals the first card in their deck.
 Whichever player's card has a higher value wins the two cards.
 If the two players' card values match, they play War.

-To play war, each player places three cards on the table face down, and then places a fourth card on the table face up.
+To play WAR, each player places the first three cards in their deck on the table face down, and then places a fourth card on the table face up.
 The player with the higher card value wins all the cards on the table.
+If the cards match, WAR is repeated until there is a winner.

 The game ends when one player has all 52 cards, or if one player does not have enough cards to play War.